 Q: How do you think Earl would feel about Reptile Gardens’ transformation from almost side-show spectacle to an organization focused on environmental conservation and committed to protecting endangered wildlife in order to adapt to the demands of 21st-century tourism?

 A: I’m 100 percent confident that my father would be so proud of how the place has evolved and the improvements we’ve made to the botanical area and our customer service.
 Dad was always a big believer in that.
 My cousin Joe, and even my siblings, have become very involved in the place too, even though just me and my sister live here.
-Everybody has taken pride the business.
+Everybody has taken pride in the business.

 Q: How will Reptile Gardens continue to evolve in the future?